 Puracyn Plus is indicated and FDA cleared for human use.
 Vetericyn Plus is indicated specifically for animal use only.
 Both products are based on hypochlorous technology and are manufactured under strict quality standards.
 The FDA does not provide directions for animal use devices.
 You can learn more about Puracyn at http://www.puracynplus.com/

 No, it is not.
-Super 7+ Navel Care is only for umbilical cord dry out.
-This is a different product than the Vetericyn Plus Wound and Skin Care line.
-All products have a different safety profile.
-Precautions on use are to be followed.
-Refer to label or product SDS (safety data sheets) of Super 7+ Navel Care.
+Super 7+ Navel Dip is only for umbilical cord dry out on newborn animals.
+This product is vastly different from the Vetericyn Plus Wound and Skin Care line.
+The “Use Precautions” on the label are to be followed.
+Refer to the label or product SDS (safety data sheets) of Super 7+ Navel Dip for more information.

 The product is colored with an orange dye for easy identification of animals that have been dipped or sprayed.

 Yes.
-Super 7+ Navel Care is safe for newborn animals when following label indications.
-In addition, those who have iodine allergies/sensitivities prefer using Super 7+ Navel Care.
-Super 7+ is a non- corrosive product.
+Super 7+ Navel Dip is safe for newborn animals when following label indications.
+In addition, those who have iodine allergies/sensitivities prefer using Super 7+ Navel Dip versus tincture of iodine.
+Super 7+ is a non- corrosive, non-toxic, and non-flammable product.
 Please see label for further use and handling details.

-Super 7+ Navel Care provides a quick dry down time of the umbilical cord.
-The combination of safety and effectiveness is comparable other navel dips on the market.
+Super 7+ Navel Dip provides very fast dry down time of the umbilical cord.
+The combination of safety and effectiveness beats any other navel dip on the market.
+A recent study completed at Auburn University shows that Super 7+ dries down the navel 30% faster than 7% iodine.

-Yes, Super 7+ Navel Care’s new formula has added Isopropyl Alcohol to its ingredient composition as a preservative.
+No!
+Super 7+ is Iodine and Alcohol free.
 Super 7+ is formulated with an elevated pH and hypertonic characteristics specifically designed to desiccate the umbilical cord.
+This product is non-flammable and non-hazardous, unlike Iodine products.

 Yes.
-Super 7+ Navel Care has staining properties similar to strong iodine for indication that a navel has been dipped.
+Super 7+ Navel Dip has staining properties similar to strong iodine for indication that a navel has been dipped.
 Follow proper instructions for use and handle carefully to avoid spills.

 To expedite dry-down time, we recommend dipping only one navel per dose of solution.
 To prevent cross-contamination, use an Ambic® non-return dip cup.